 7. Use it but don’t abuse it

-Be mindful how your motivation works and keep an eye on your extrinsic rewards so that they don’t overpower your internally driven joy.
+Be mindful of how your motivation works and monitor your extrinsic rewards, so they don’t overpower your internally driven joy.

-But with a better understanding of how, when and why different types of motivation work and other not, you’re prepared for your next battle.
+But with a better understanding of how, when, and why different motivations work, you’re prepared for your next battle.

 Now, you know how it works, so make it always work for you.